Table of Contents

 Weight

-H beams are heavier in weight as compared to I beam.
+H beams are heavier in weight as compared to I beams.

 Distance From Flange end To Web’s centre